Case Studies and Success Stories from Actual Customers and Projects

 The Problem: After a significant storm caused many of its dams to fail, Massachusetts discovered significant problems with its dam-related documents: They were available only in hard copy and were spread across many facilities.
 After the State Office of Dam Safety consolidated the documents, a consultant created a statewide, searchable database.
 Now the client needed 181 drawers worth of assorted documents scanned on site.

 Our Solution: Our skilled eight-person crew sorted and prepped the diverse set of documents that included onion-skin and sepia correspondence, spiral-bound catalogs, rolled maps, and other challenging material.
-Our experienced team knew how to tackle complicated imaging projects: The document prep team sorted color, black-and-white, grayscale, and fragile documents so the scan team could quickly scan them into their proper image type.
-Larger maps and plans were separated, scanned, and rejoined to their original images.
+Our experienced team knew how to tackle complicated imaging projects: The document prep team sorted color, separated, scanned, and rejoined to their original images.
 Hard copies were returned to their original folders.
 Data was tagged with dam name, date, and document type.

 Success: The State Office of Dam Safety now has all its documents in one location and integrated into an electronic system searchable by cabinet, by tags linked to images, and by text search.